tlam-dev/typing-simulator/README.md

 # AI-style Typing Effect Simulator

 ## Description
 A personal project that simulates and displays a sentence with AI-style Typing Effect.
+[Click Here](https://tlam-dev.github.io/typing-simulator/) to visit the GitHub Page.

 ## Features